iitp-ppi/DeepFoldPublic/docs/reference-manual/alphafold/train.md

 - Templates that are identical to (or a subset of) the input primary sequence.
 - Too small (less than 10 residues or of length less than 10% of the primary sequence) templates.

+The **AlphaFold-Multimer** system usese only per-chain templates.
+Any structure released after 2018-14-30 is excluded from training.

 ## Training data

 A training example comes from: